ayushman-roy/CompBio_Project/README.md

 - Each simulation creates a timestamped directory
 - Comparison visualizations are in the `comparison` subdirectory
 - Detailed analysis is available in JSON format
+- All metrics are presented as percentages of the total population

 ## Model Limitations